ueberauth/guardian/guides/tutorial/start-tutorial.md

 # Getting started with Guardian

-Getting started with Guaridan is easy.
+Getting started with Guardian is easy.
 This tutorial will cover

 * Setting up the basics of Guardian
 * HTTP integration